 original joy the next house over!

-This might be a slap at Billy Collins, a fine poet who’s made a career writing about his home, his neighborhood, his passions, delivering one safely assimilated paradox , irony, and bittersweet one after the other.
-Good as he is, very few of Collins’ poems remain with you; few lines haunt you , nag you, come to you in those instances when your thinking needs another mind to reference.
+This might be a slap at Billy Collins, a fine poet who’s made a career writing about his home, his neighborhood, his passions, delivering one safely assimilated paradox, irony, and bittersweet one after the other.
+Good as he is, very few of Collins’ poems remain with you; few lines haunt you, nag you, come to you in those instances when your thinking needs another mind to reference.
 Good as he is, Collins lacks an edge, the urge to reveal human drive as something stupidly self-centered, egocentric.
-I find reading Collins like taking the same tour over and over again; what might delight after awhile becomes a repeated punch line one has forgotten.
-In many ways I think Collins does essentially the same thing that Charles Bukowski had done,which is to stake out of territory of subject matter he knows well enough and continue to wrest surprise after surprise from the material for the audience they're writing for.
+I find reading Collins like taking the same tour over and over again; what might delight after a while becomes a repeated punch line one has forgotten.
+In many ways, I think Collins does essentially the same thing that Charles Bukowski had done, which is to stake out of the territory of subject matter he knows well enough and continues to wrest surprise after surprise from the material for the audience they're writing for.
 The subject matter varies, but the method is the same, and it's worth noting that their audiences, by and large, are those who don't read great amounts of poetry.
-I would hope that those enamored of the easy epiphanies and predictable tragedies in either poet remain curious to the form and investigate other contemporary, much lesser known writersSpacks’ poem, in fact, sounds like Collins if he were woken up from a deep slumber and asked a series of inane questions; cogently linking phrases together wouldn’t be the strong point one would have at that moment.
-Cogency and coherence aren’t Spacks’ strengths either in this poem, with its pile up of anonymously described home objects, the purpose of which is deferred until the ending, which contains the sudden admission that one wanted to move into the house next door and become part of whatever life it contained.
+I would hope that those enamored of the easy epiphanies and predictable tragedies in either poet remain curious to the form and investigate other contemporary, much lesser known writersSpacks’ poem, in fact, sounds like Collins if he was woken up from a deep slumber and asked a series of inane questions; cogently linking phrases together wouldn’t be the strong point one would have at that moment.
+Cogency and coherence aren’t Spacks’ strengths either in this poem, with its pile-up of anonymously described home objects, the purpose of which is deferred until the ending, which contains the sudden admission that one wanted to move into the house next door and become part of whatever life it contained.
 Restless, irritable and discontent Spacks’condition with “On Desperate Days”, and there’s a missed opportunity to undermine a complacent genre of “McPoems”, that sort of verse that keeps its dynamic range under the boiling point.
-Even a usurper of form must have a segue to have their revolution makes sense to those it was supposed to matter to.
+Even a usurper of the form must have a segue to have their revolution makes sense to those it was supposed to matter to.